VikaLijv/VapourSynth-Waifu2x-w2xc/README.md

 * photo: When set to false, it uses the anime-style model.
 When set to true, the photo model will be used instead.
 There are two sets of anime-style models, one is trained under RGB, the other is trained under Y (luma only).
 The RGB model will be used when the color family of the input is RGB, and the Y model will be used for all the other color family.
 Note that the photo model is only available for RGB, so this parameter has no effect for non-RGB input.

-* processor: Sets target processor.
-Any non-negative value supersedes the choice from `gpu`.
-Use `list_proc` to get the index of the available processors.

 * gpu: Controls the environment to use.
   * 0 = disable GPU
   * 1 = auto detect.
 It will run on the first available environment in the following order: